Teachable Machine: Introduction to Machine Learning

 About The Workshop

-Using Google's Teachable Machine and runwayML participants will learn the basics of machine learning potential in creative practice.
+Using Google's Teachable Machine participants will learn the basics of machine learning potential in creative practice.
 The workshop is an introduction to training models to recognize images, sounds, and poses to then be used in interactive applications.

 Cross Disciplinary Connections